nikitasheremet/scheduler/README.md

 ```sh
 npm run storybook
 ```

 ## Preview of Interview Scheduler

 ![GIF of functionality](https://github.com/nikitasheremet/scheduler/blob/master/media/scheduler_preview.gif)

 ## Functionality

-* Interviews can be booked between Monday and Friday.
+- Interviews can be booked between Monday and Friday.
-* A user can switch between weekdays.
+- A user can switch between weekdays.
-* A user can book an interview in an empty appointment slot.
+- A user can book an interview in an empty appointment slot.
-* Interviews are booked by typing in a student name and clicking on an interviewer from a list of available interviewers.
+- Interviews are booked by typing in a student name and clicking on an interviewer from a list of available interviewers.
-* A user can cancel an existing interview.
+- A user can cancel an existing interview.
-* A user can edit the details of an existing interview.
+- A user can edit the details of an existing interview.
-* The list of days informs the user how many slots are available for each day.
+- The list of days informs the user how many slots are available for each day.
-* The expected day updates the number of spots available when an interview is booked or canceled.
+- The expected day updates the number of spots available when an interview is booked or canceled.
-* A user is presented with a confirmation when they attempt to cancel an interview.
+- A user is presented with a confirmation when they attempt to cancel an interview.
-* A user is shown an error if an interview cannot be saved or deleted.
+- A user is shown an error if an interview cannot be saved or deleted.
-* A user is shown a status indicator while asynchronous operations are in progress.
+- A user is shown a status indicator while asynchronous operations are in progress.
-* When the user presses the close button of the error they are returned to the Form or Show view (skipping Status and Confirm).
+- When the user presses the close button of the error they are returned to the Form or Show view (skipping Status and Confirm).
-* The application makes API requests to load and persist data.
+- The application makes API requests to load and persist data.
 We do not lose data after a browser refresh.

 ## Dependencies

-* React
+- React
-* Webpack, Babel
+- Webpack, Babel
-* Axios, ws
+- Axios, WebSockets

 ## Dev Dependencies

-* Storybook
+- Storybook
-* Jest
+- Jest
+- Webpack Dev Server
+- Cypress